Kunlong1994/lab3/Lab-02.md

 Try a few of the other examples in the folder to get a feel for the capabilities of your LCD.
 There is a list of all the possible functions at the [Arduino LiquidCrystal Library](http://arduino.cc/en/Reference/LiquidCrystal?from=Tutorial.LCDLibrary).

 Incorporate the LCD into your fading LED/potentiometer code so that you can read out the exact analog value that you are reading in on Analog Pin 0.
-It's your own lowly multimeter!
+It's your own lowly multimeter! (definition of lowly: poor, low in status)

 **e.
 Include a copy of your Lowly Multimeter code in your lab write-up.**